“The whole world will weep with gratitude when the big day comes because Mr Happer has got his comet!“

 Mac: “Oh, I want to check something out.
 I’ll get a book or something.“

-Good luck with that…finding an astronomy book in a remote fishing village with one tiny shop, pre-internet, pre-Amazon, pre, well, everything.
+Good luck with that…finding an astronomy book in a remote fishing village on the coast of Scotland with one tiny shop, pre-commercial internet, pre-Amazon, pre-, well, everything.

 The film was shot primarily in Pennan on the northern coast of Aberdeenshire in the east of Scotland, and Morar and Arisaig in the Highlands on the west coast.
 Together these towns recreate the sleepy fictional village of Ferness and its pristine beach carved into an idyllically picturesque bay.